03 — The Primary Questions

 Was Joseph Smith a prophet?

-Why this is primary.
-If Joseph was a prophet, then a real First Vision happened, real angels visited, and the priesthood was actually restored.
-The Restoration is the load-bearing claim.
-Either it is true or it is not.
+Why this one matters first.
+If Joseph was called of God, then a real First Vision happened, real angels visited, and the priesthood was actually restored.
+The Restoration is the question on which the rest of the unique Latter-day Saint story turns.
+It’s a heavy question, and it deserves a careful answer.

-How to seek the answer.
+How people seek the answer.
 Read the Book of Mormon — that’s the test Joseph himself proposed.
-Read it with real intent and ask God if it’s true.
-If it is, Joseph was His instrument.
+Read it with real intent and ask God whether it’s true.
+Many people find that the witness, when it comes, settles the question of Joseph alongside it.

 Scriptures: Moroni 10:3–5 · D&C 135:3